ctobio/dual-led-ring-watch-esp32/README.md

 3D Printed Wall-Mounted NeoPixel LED Clock with NTP Synchronization

 ## Description
 This project is a creative take on a digital clock, utilizing a circular arrangement of NeoPixel LEDs that face towards the wall, casting an ambient glow that visually represents the time.
 It is designed to be wall-mounted with the LED ring's connection point situated at the bottom for a cleaner appearance.
-The clock synchronizes with NTP servers for precise timekeeping and automatically adjusts for daylight saving time in the Central European Timezone (CET/CEST).
+The clock synchronizes with NTP servers for precise timekeeping and automatically adjusts for daylight saving time in the US Eastern Time (EDT, EST).

 ![NeoPixel LED Clock](/picture.jpg)